JimmyKChoi/Variant-Sex-Chromosome-Systems-Bioclimatic-Variables/README.md

-This is a project for determining potential relationships between various bioclimatic variables and mammal sex chromosome systems that differ from the "classic" XX/XY system, through phylogenetic comparative methods using various R packages.
+This is a project for determining potential relationships between various bioclimatic/karyotypic variables and the evolution of mammal sex chromosome systems that differ from the "classic" XX/XY system, through phylogenetic comparative methods using various R packages.
 Read the preprint [here.](https://doi.org/10.1101/2025.11.05.686331)

 Other tangentially related stuff includes ancestral state reconstruction, etc.

 <ins>Input and output data</ins>

 **input/** - Subdirectory containing all input files/functions for our pipeline (make sure you unzip the compressed Tetrapod360 folder in here!).
+This is mostly other people's hard work that we're utilizing, citations for these input files are in the code comments within the scripts whenever appropriate.

 **sexreferencedfupdated.csv** - A dataset containing every mammal species considered for this study, their associated sex chromosome systems, whether these sex chromosomes are known or imputed, citation if known, and miscellaneous comments.
 Also **Supplemental Table 1** for our paper.
 Table caption: "Comprehensive list of mammal species included in our analysis, sampled from three mammalian families.
 Of 34 total species from Herpestidae included in our analysis (excluding _Urva auropunctata_), 9 species were coded as possessing a Y-autosome fusion.
 Of 413 total species from Soricidae (excluding _Sorex kozlovi_), 10 species were coded as possessing an X-autosome fusion.
 Of 205 total species from Phyllostomidae, 15 species were coded as possessing an X-autosome fusion and 14 species were coded as possessing both an X- and Y-autosome fusion, summing to 29 variant species total."